vannguyengd/gooddata-ui/docs/02_start__catalog_export.md

 ---
-title: Export catalog
+title: Export Catalog
-sidebar_label: Export catalog
+sidebar_label: Export Catalog
 copyright: (C) 2007-2018 GoodData Corporation
 id: gdc_catalog_export
 ---

 GoodData.UI visual components render data stored in your GoodData platform projects.
-Your application specifies what data to render by referencing the Logical Data Model (LDM) Objects - attributes, display forms, facts and measures.
+Your application specifies what data to render by referencing the Logical Data Model (LDM) objects: attributes, display forms, facts, and measures.

-To simplify this task, GoodData.UI offers the `@gooddata/catalog-export` tool.
-The `@gooddata/catalog-export` exports a list of catalog items and date datasets from a GoodData project into JavaScript or TypeScript code.
+To simplify this task, GoodData.UI offers the `@gooddata/catalog-export` tool. `@gooddata/catalog-export` exports a list of catalog items and date datasets from a GoodData project into JavaScript or TypeScript code.
 The generated code contains exported constant-per-LDM-object.